 The dog days of summer are upon us, and even a short time outside in these high temperatures can turn into a life-threatening emergency for your pets.
-Heat stroke is a serious condition which can lead to organ failure, seizures, bleeding disorders, and death – and it can happen extremely fast.
+Heat stroke is a serious condition that can lead to organ failure, seizures, bleeding disorders, and death – and it can happen extremely fast.
 Continue reading to learn about the dangers of heat stroke for pets.

 Groot, a 3-year-old American Staffordshire Terrier, was treated for severe heat stroke after the air conditioning in his home was accidentally turned off.
-When his owners found him, they did the right thing by cooling him off with room temperature water and bringing him straight to our 24/7 emergency service in Richmond.
-Although though his body temperature had normalized by arrival, Groot was showing signs of heat stroke injury.
+When his owners found him, they did the right thing by cooling him off with room-temperature water and bringing him straight to our 24/7 emergency service in Richmond.
+Although his body temperature had normalized by arrival, Groot was showing signs of heat stroke injury.
 Signs of heat stroke may include abnormal behavior, high heart rate, low blood pressure, rapid breathing, difficulty walking, lack of coordination, bruising on the belly, bleeding from the gums, or bloody diarrhea.

 Shortly after he was brought to the hospital, Groot started having seizures and displaying other signs of brain injury including temporary blindness.
 His bloodwork showed prolonged blood clotting times, low platelet cell numbers, and damage to his kidneys – all common complications of heat stroke.
 Groot was hospitalized at VVC Richmond for three days under the care of our Critical Care Specialist, Dr. Honious.